Multiple Transplants: David Raine

 Just as miraculous, however, were the results of Leslie's many tests to determine if she would be a suitable donor for David.
 She was a perfect match.

 On January 4, 2000, David and Leslie underwent surgeries to transplant one of Leslie's kidneys.
-The operations, performed one after another by Dr. Stevenson, went smoothly.
+The operations, performed one after another, went smoothly.
 Like his heart transplant 12 years prior, David says that after the surgery, he "had the greatest feeling in the world.
 "You feel healthier almost immediately," he says.
 "I could feel the energy coming back right away."
 Leslie also recovered without complication.

 "The people at St. Luke's are just super," says David.
 "All the surgeons, doctors, nurses, everyone on the team...
 It's the most caring environment you can imagine.
 The attention they give to their patients is really something.
 I though it was great 12 years ago.
 It's even better now."